Ko-Jo Cue: 2016–present

 Ko-jo Cue recruited friend and StarBoy Worldwide singer Mr Eazi on "My Baybey" in June.
-Later in the year, he also teamed up with A.I releasing "Tsioo Benke Mi" a world music(genre) record.
+Later in the year, he also teamed up with A. I am releasing "Tsioo Benke Mi," a world music(genre) record.
 These two records would go on to prove Ko-jo Cue as a versatile artist.

-On 10 December, MTVBase Africa, an international and entertainment channel, listed Ko-jo Cue together with other nine Ghanaian acts in a tweet, as the hottest MCs of the year.
+On 10 December, MTVBase Africa, an international entertainment channel, listed Ko-jo Cue together with nine other Ghanaian acts in a Tweet as "the hottest MCs of the year."

-BMT Afrika, a Ghanaian urban, pop cultural platform also placed Ko-jo Cue at number 10 on its Hottest MCs of 2016 list based on parameters including impact (year under review), lyrics, buzz, style and other factors that make them stand out from the crowd.
+BMT Afrika, a Ghanaian urban, pop cultural platform, also placed Ko-jo Cue at number 10 on its Hottest MCs of 2016 list based on parameters including impact (year under review), lyrics, buzz, style and other factors that make them stand out from the crowd.